Products

 FocalPoint Biofiltration System

 Due to the small footprint, the FocalPoint Biofiltration System is an ideal solution for installation along the edge of a roadway behind curb lines, in landscaped stormwater basins, or in urban green infrastructure streetscapes.
-Because installation information is state-specific, we recommend reaching out to your local Ferguson Waterworks team.
+Because installation information is state-specific, we encourage you to contact your local Ferguson Waterworks team for tailored solutions.

 Pollutant Removal

-FocalPoint Biofiltration system achieves pollutant removal rates consistent with traditional bioretention.
-Furthermore, customers have the option to increase removal characteristics for specific pollutant targets.
-The system is approved by numerous agencies and meets state water quality standards for post-construction BMPs.
-Contact your local Ferguson Waterworks expert for state-specific design criteria and support.
+To note, the FocalPoint Biofiltration system achieves pollutant removal rates consistent with traditional bioretention systems.
+Furthermore, customers can increase removal characteristics for specific pollutant targets.
+For example, nitrogen.
+In addition to meeting state water quality standards for post-construction BMPs, numerous agencies approve the system.
+Contact your local Ferguson Waterworks sales expert for state-specific design criteria and support.

-The FocalPoint Biofiltration System is often used in conjunction with:
+Use the FocalPoint Biofiltration System in conjunction with:

 Filter by:

 FocalPoint Biofiltration Systems are typically a percentage of the impervious drainage area that contributes runoff to the system.
-The specific percentage varies by state, however, 175 square feet per impervious acre is usually a reasonable estimate.
-Furthermore, some states use routing methodology (such as TR-55) to design systems, and your local Ferguson Waterworks Representative is here to help you with these designs.
+The specific percentage varies by state, however, 175 square feet per impervious acre is generally a reasonable estimate.
+Furthermore, some states use routing methodology (such as TR-55) to design systems.
+Contact your local Ferguson Waterworks Sales Associate.
+We are here to help you with these designs.

 Why is FocalPoint so much smaller than traditional bioretention systems?